 |---|---|---|---|---|

-| 1 | Prepse ★ Best overall | The most realistic practice: AI buyers built from your real calls, scored objectively | Demo, then per seat (first 10 sims free) | Our pick, the only tool here that turns your real calls into scored practice and certification |
+| 1 | Prepse ★ Best overall | Guided learning and realistic AI roleplay in one LMS | Demo, then per seat (first 10 roleplays free) | Our pick, an LMS where real calls become learning paths and practice |

-| 2 | Second Nature | Avatar-based pitch practice | Custom (demo) | A focused roleplay app, not a curriculum or certification system |
+| 2 | Second Nature | Avatar-based pitch practice | Custom (demo) | Generic, hand-built scenarios, not ones seeded from your calls |

 | 3 | Quantified | Enterprise life-sciences realism | Custom (enterprise) | Roleplay and analytics only, enterprise-only pricing |